orionsoft/cli-boilerplate/README.md

 ```
 ### Registering flags

-When your register a new flag you might provide an alias and help text for this, the boilerplate will register it in the help text of your application automatically.
+When you create a flag you can assign an alias and a help text, the boilerplate will register it in the help text of your application automatically.
 And you will be able to call this flag as a props in any component

 ```jsx
 // flags.js